NL0125/NL_BlueStamp_Portfolio/index.md

 - Challenges you're facing and solving in your future milestones
 - What your plan is to complete your project

+For my first milestone, I made a circuit that used an ultrasonic sensor, buzzer, and pro micro board.
+I then wrote code for the circuit to buzz/beep at frequencies directly proportional to the distance an object is calculated to be from the buzzer.
+This warns visually impaired people about obstacles in front of their body, as well as telling them the severity of their potential collision.

 # Schematics
 Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.